upatras-hci/iv/reports/12013254/readme.md

 6️⃣ These tasks can be performed with the various subcommands of the Pastel package. </br>
 I used some of them above: </br>

-* First install the pastel package:
 1️⃣ Install pastell package:
 ```sh
 sudo pacman -S pastel
 ```

-* For my work I use color code switching every day.
-For example, in this one I'm converting a #hex color to rgb:
+For my work I use color code switching every day.
+For example, in this one I'm converting a #hex color to rgb:<br>
 2️⃣ Generate color codes in various formats:
 ```sh
 pastel color c837ca | pastel format rgb
 ```

-* The ability to find the complement of each color is also very useful:
+The ability to find the complement of each color is also very useful:<br>
 3️⃣ Generate the complement color:
 ```sh
 pastel color c837ca | pastel complement
 ```

-* You can easily choose any color from the entire color spectrum:
+You can easily choose any color from the entire color spectrum:<br>
 4️⃣ Pick a color:
 ```sh
 pastel pick
 ```

-* Ι use color to improve the cli tools:
+Ι use color to improve the cli tools: <br>
 5️⃣ Print colorized text from a shell script, in order to make it more beautiful-usable:
 ```sh
 pastel paint -n black --on red --bold "EXAMPLE"